-For the past couple of years, almost everyone I knew used Slack for team collaboration.
-It was a powerful tool with tons of integrations with other applications and platforms.
+For the past couple of years, almost everyone I know is using Slack for team collaboration.
+It remains a powerful tool with tons of integrations with other applications and platforms.

 Slack’s infusion of a new round of funding at $427 million last summer revealed some impressive stats.
 Slack reported that they had over 8 million daily active users with over 70,000 paid teams.

 Enter Microsoft Teams.

 Microsoft Teams wrangled its way into the collaborative chat market.
 Below are three ways that Microsoft Teams can make your real estate company more efficient through collaboration and transparency.

 In March 2016, Microsoft was trying to decide if it wanted to acquire Slack for $8 billion.
 Instead of pursuing Slack, (Bill Gates was against the purchase) Microsoft began releasing Teams to its Office 365 customers in March 2017.

 Over the last two years, combing collaboration, productivity, and communication tools in one place became a winning strategy.
 According to a survey performed by Spiceworks, 21% of the respondents adopted Microsoft Teams as their collaborative chat tool of choice.
 Slack was in third place (behind Teams) with 15% of respondents embracing the application.

 Over the last year, I have been using Teams for my projects.
 The ability to have quick chats and video meetings, share files, log conversations, and interact with my other tools has improved performance with my tech partners and clients.

 Teams helped to solve several challenges, such as: